ccswbs/UoGd7-Training/styleguide.md

 #### Image Overlay with Two Captions
 You can create a similar image overlay - but with additional text.
 This overlay will have a heading caption along the top of the image and a second, smaller caption along the bottom.

-This van be done with any of the aforementioned colours.
+This can be done with any of the aforementioned colours.

 ```HTML
 <div class="img-overlay ug-red">